nickjs/batman.js/README.md

 * `data-partial="shared/sidebar"`: renders the view at the path `/views/shared/sidebar.html` within this node.
 Note that `/views/` is prepended.

-* `data-route="/some/path"` or `data-route="some.model"`: loads a route when this node is clicked.
+* `data-route="'/some/path'"` or `data-route="some.model"` or `data-route="{'controller': 'products', 'action': 'index'}"`: loads a route when this node is clicked.
 The route can either be specified by a path beginning with a slash "/", or by a property leading to either a model instance (resulting in a resource's "show" action) or a model class (for the resource's "index" action).

 ### Models